-With relaxing hot springs, haunting ghost towns, outdoor adventures, breathtaking views, gourmet dining, romantic scenery, and hip hotels, Colorado is high on our travel bucket list.
-No matter what time of year you go or how many times you visit, a Colorado vacation will always make you appreciate nature and challenge your comfort zone.
-And with an endless array of activities from powder-skiing to river-rafting, it's the ideal backdrop for a getaway with friends, romantic escape, or family trip.
+With its relaxing hot springs, haunting ghost towns, breathtaking views, and hip hotels, Colorado is high on our list of top travel destinations.
+No matter what time of year you go or how many times you visit, a Colorado vacation offers an endless array of activities, from skiing to rafting to hiking.
+It's the ideal backdrop for a getaway with friends, romantic escape, or family trip.
 Check out some of the most breathtaking places to visit in the state (and the whole world, to be honest), and then start planning your Colorado vacation.

 The Colorado Destination: Crested Butte, warm-weather edition

-The Experience: As you can tell by looking at this meadow of wildflowers, Crested Butte is a beautiful destination that's full of potential adventures.
-In the summertime, you can paddle-board, fly-fish, rock-climb, hike, mountain-bike, and laze around the river.
-If you prefer a little more direction while exploring a new place, stay at the Sopris House or Scarp Ridge Lodge, both of which are run by Eleven Experiences, a company that marries upscale lodging, gourmet dining, and curated itineraries with hospitable experts guiding you throughout your entire stay.
+The Experience: Crested Butte is a beautiful destination that's full of potential adventures.
+In the summertime, you can paddleboard, fly fish, rock climb, hike, or simply laze around the river.
+If you prefer a little direction while exploring a new place, stay at the Sopris House or Scarp Ridge Lodge, both of which are run by Eleven Experiences, a company that marries upscale lodging, gourmet dining, and curated itineraries with hospitable experts guiding you throughout your stay.

 The Colorado Destination: Crested Butte, cold-weather edition

 The Experience: Located in an 1882 converted saloon, the Sopris House is an upscale lodge full of character.
 It's operated by the aforementioned Eleven Experiences, a company that's amazing at curating travel adventures.
-Spend the day skiing greens, blues, and blacks.
-For skiers who love pristine powder and feel up for a challenge, you're in for a treat.
+For skiers who love pristine powder and a challenge, you're in for a treat.
 Due to elevation, Crested Butte is known for its cat skiing (a term for superb, untouched-powder skiing) since it gets about 500 inches of snow each season, which is way above the average resort.